jnax09/node_express_typescript_mongodb_server/README.md

-# Simple Node with Express Server using TypeScript
+# Node with Express Server using TypeScript

 An easy way to get started with a Express server with Node.js and Typescript